 A surgical opinion should be sought at the earliest opportunity for every patient with endocarditis affecting intracardiac prosthetic material.

 The timing and indications for surgical intervention to prevent systemic embolism in IE remain controversial.
-A recent trial to compare clinical outcomes of early surgery and conventional treatment in patients with left-sided IE, severe valve disease, and large vegetations found that early surgery in patients with IE and large vegetations significantly reduced mortality from embolic events by effectively decreasing the risk of systemic embolism.
+A trial to compare clinical outcomes of early surgery and conventional treatment in patients with left-sided IE, severe valve disease and large vegetations found that early surgery in patients with IE and large vegetations significantly reduced mortality from embolic events by effectively decreasing the risk of systemic embolism.

 A surgical opinion should be sought for any of the following indications:

-Aortic or mitral IE with:
+Aortic or mitral infective endocarditis with:

 - Severe acute regurgitation or valve obstruction causing refractory pulmonary oedema/shock (emergency).

 - Fistula into a cardiac chamber or pericardium causing refractory pulmonary oedema/shock (emergency).

 - Severe acute regurgitation or valve obstruction and persisting heart failure or echocardiographic signs of poor haemodynamic tolerance (urgent).